fabaff/fsl-test-bench/docs/machines/containers.rst

 LXC provides system-level virtualization which has its own processes and own network space.
 This means that the containers are able to run linux systems in a isolated and virtual environment.
-The containers are separated from the Fedora Security Lab Test Bench and are using `libvirt`_ for the network.
+The containers are separated from the FSL Test Bench and are using `libvirt`_ for the network.

 Network
 -------